About

 In fortunate societies many of us upgrade machines or parts rather than put up with slow systems, while governments, businesses, and institutions upgrade frequently to run increasingly demanding software.
 We may not give a thought about what happens to our outdated parts or systems.

 ITShare contacts businesses, governments, and institutions to get computers or parts that might otherwise be discarded (ITShare SA works hard to recycle responsibly any computer components that cannot be re-used).
-We have a group of people who build systems to allow people to do word processing, obtain Internet access, and generally take advantage of computers.
+We have a group of people who build systems to allow people to access the internet, do word processing, spreadsheets and presentations, as well as many other tasks.

-We hope recipients of the computers might put something back by joining in to build systems for others.
-If you want to help, or if you have hardware for us, please contact us.
-If you have ideas, or want to sponsor us, please contact us.
+If you have hardware for us, please contact us.
 If you would like to apply for a computer, contact us.

 ITShare SA is made up of volunteers from varied walks of life, ranging from IT professionals to people with no experience at all with computers.
-Training for volunteers is provided in all areas.
-We need people to join us, to help, to get involved, and build ITShare into a thriving organisation.
+While we currently have enough volunteers, we occasionally have a vacancy, so contact us if you feel that you have a skill we can use.